-Assefaw Bariagaber joined the School of Diplomacy and International Relations in fall 1999.
-He served as the founding chair of the faculty from 2006-2013.
-Before coming to Seton Hall University, Dr. Bariagaber taught at the University of Nebraska at Kearney and was a Research Fellow in 1998-99 at the Center of International Studies, Woodrow Wilson School of Public and International Affairs, Princeton University.
-His research interest includes peacekeeping and peacemaking in Africa, ethnic and cultural pluralism, and conflict and refugee movements in Africa.
+Assefaw Bariagaber is Professor in the School of Diplomacy and International Relations at Seton Hall University.
+He also serves as the Director of Graduate Studies and the Director of the Graduate Certificate Program in Post-conflict State Reconstruction and Sustainability.
+Prior to joining Seton Hall University, Dr. Bariagaber taught at the University of Nebraska at Kearney from 1991 to1998.
+In 1998-1999, he was on a year-long research assignment as Princeton Research Fellow at the Center of International Studies, Woodrow Wilson School of Public and International Affairs, Princeton University.

-Dr. Bariagaber is the author of a book entitled, Conflict and the Refugee Experience: Flight, Exile, and Repatriation in the Horn of Africa, published by Ashgate Press (UK) in 2006.
-He has published numerous articles on conflicts and refugees in such referred journals as the Journal of Modern African Studies, Ethnic and Racial Studies, International Migration, Journal of Black Studies, Journal of Asian and African Studies, and Journal of Third World Studies.
-He has also written several papers for the UNHCR and UNA-USA on refugees and peacekeeping, respectively.
+Dr. Bariagaber is the editor of the book titled, International Migration and Development in Eastern and Southern Africa (OSSREA, 2014) and the author of the award-winning book titled, Conflict and the Refugee Experience: Flight, Exile, and Repatriation in the Horn of Africa (Ashgate, 2006).
+He has also published numerous articles on conflicts and refugees in such refereed journals as the Journal of Modern African Studies, Ethnic and Racial Studies, International Migration, and Africa Today, and written papers and book chapters for the International Organization for Migration (IOM), the United Nations High Commissioner for Refugees (UNHCR), and the UN Association of the United States.

 - Ph.D.
 Political Science, Southern Illinois University

 - Albert B. Hakim Faculty Service Medal, Seton Hall University Faculty Senate, September 2019